ledgetech/ledge/README.md

 # ledge

 A Lua implementation of edge proxying and caching.
-Relies on [nginx](http://nginx.net) and the excellent tools conveniently bundled by [ngx_openresty](https://github.com/agentzh/ngx_openresty) for integrating Lua coroutines into the nginx event model via nginx subrequests, as well as connecting to [Redis](http://redis.io) as an upstream server to act as a cache backend.
+Relies on [nginx](http://nginx.net), and the excellent tools conveniently bundled by [ngx_openresty](https://github.com/agentzh/ngx_openresty) for integrating Lua coroutines into the nginx event model via nginx subrequests, as well as connecting to [Redis](http://redis.io) as an upstream server to act as a cache backend, and using [ZeroMQ](http://www.zeromq.org) for messaging and synchronisation.

+### Authors

+* James Hurst <james@pintsized.co.uk>

 ## Status

 Experimental prototype, subject to change etc. Ideas welcome.

-### Sorta working
+### Working

 * Proxying to upstream server
 * Cache storage in Redis
-* Serving stale content with background refresh
+* Serving stale content

 ### TODO